EssentialsX/Website/content/misc/get-help.md

 ---
 title: Get help with EssentialsX
+description: Need help with EssentialsX?
+There are several ways you can get help setting up and using EssentialsX.
 ---

-Need help with EssentialsX?
-There are several ways you can get help with setting up and using EssentialsX:

 ## Search the wiki